 The board has a serious fiscal responsibility.
 The budget process is complicated, but the board is charged with making sure public money is being spent responsibly and honestly.
 Most educational decisions also have a financial component, and where we spend money is a good indication of our priorities.
 For instance, the free full-day kindergarten in the Lebanon schools costs more than having only half-day programs, but the board agrees that this kind of early education has an impact that's worth paying for.
 Our policies have to reflect a balance between providing the best education for Lebanon students and our responsibility to taxpayers.
 This also means making sure we have safe, appropriate facilities but not overbuilding.

+The board sets policy.
 Our board has help in developing policy from a company that tracks education legislation and drafts policies to be sure we're in compliance with current law.
 At a local level, recent policy decisions include the corporation-wide dress code and decisions about budget priorities.
 For any policy change, and especially the big ones, board members do plenty of research, including many conversations with stakeholders in the community.
 We also carefully consider the superintendent's recommendations, because he's the professional.

+What kind of issues does the board get involved with?
 I'm sure this varies from board to board, and from person to person.
 There's certainly some gray area, but there are also some pretty clear lines.
 Generally speaking, board members should not be involved with the day-to-day operations of the schools.
 Student grades, selection or playing time for a sports team, the books a teacher chooses to read to second-graders, what sort of flowers are planted--these are not the purview of the board.
+If a patron has a problem and has already followed the chain of command to have it addressed without getting satisfaction (by talking to a teacher or coach, then principal, then superintendent), a board member may get involved at that point.

 Think of it this way: if a board member were to go into a fourth-grade classroom and start telling the teacher how to do a math lesson, or which books she should choose for reading groups, people would, rightly, say the board member has neither the expertise nor the authority to act that way.
 If a board member attended basketball tryouts and told the coach which students should make the team, community members would be right to object.
 If a board member went to the bus garage, got under a bus, and started questioning the mechanic about what she was doing to the transmission, the public should be concerned.
 If a board member walked into a principal's office and started making suggestions about the master schedule, or who teaches which grade level, that would be inappropriate.
 Likewise, if a board member is looking over the superintendent's shoulder, giving directions and second-guessing his work, that's inappropriate.